 A collection of thirteen of Neil's poems were published in 2018 by Carcanet Press, one of the outstanding literary publishers of today.
 Based in Manchester in the UK, Carcanet is famous for its "New Poetries" series of anthologies, that have appeared every few years since 1994.
 New Poetries VII was published in April 2018.

 Carcanet's blog post on Neil's work and a sound recording of Neil reading one of his poems can be found here.

-Neil's work has also been published in UK poetry magazine The Rialto, and has been shortlisted for the Bridport Poetry Prize.
+Neil's work has also been published in UK poetry magazines The Rialto, and Twelve Rivers, and has been shortlisted for the Bridport Poetry Prize.

-The poem shown here, Louisa Oriel 1960-2000 was the winner of the Kent & Sussex International Poetry Competition in 2005.
+The poem shown here, Louisa Oriel 1960-2000 won first prize in the Kent & Sussex International Poetry Competition in 2005.

 I am, or have been recently, considering the gap between